-The Bank runs 13 core stress scenarios through the calculation models.
+The Bank runs 11 core stress scenarios through the calculation models.
 The stress scenarios are either prescribed through regulation (Revised Basel Standards and EBA Guidelines) or standard market practice.
 The suite of scenarios constitute both the normative and economic perspectives.

-To avoid duplication the higher of the EaR, EV or EVE calculations across the 13 key is taken to represent the Bank's IRRBB risk level.
+To avoid duplication the higher of the EaR, EV or EVE calculations across the scenarios is taken to represent the Bank's IRRBB risk level.
 A general limitation of IRRBB models is the assumption that assets and liabilities within a time bucket re-price simultaneously and in the same direction and magnitude.
 This may not be the case and represents Basis risk which is the risk that two separate interest rate indices which appear to be correlated over time either cease to be correlated at all or the relationship breaks down temporarily.
-Consequently a matching of assets and liabilities that had appeared "hedged" breaks down and generates P&L Interest Rate Risk in the volatility.
+Consequently a matching Interest Rate of assets and liabilities that had appeared "hedged" breaks down and generates P&L Risk in the volatility.
 Banking Book PTSB separately calculates the contractual Basis Risk exposure through an internal (IRRBB) incl. model which applies an ECB Base to Euribor spread shock.
 In calibrating the severity of Basis Risk the spread widening shock Treasury have used a historical data set ranging from September 1999 to present to ensure it is long enough to capture full interest rate cycles.
 The risk position is added to the most severe of Economic Value or Earnings risk levels in order to ensure all material sources of Interest Rate Risk are capitalised for.
-The above measures are further supplemented by NII sensitivity analysis, PV01 sensitivity and duration mismatch.
+The above measures are further supplemented by Net Interest Income (NII) sensitivity analysis, PV01 sensitivity and duration mismatch.
 The Bank adopts a loss distribution model, using an external property index, to calculate an appropriate property value shock for capitalisation under Pillar 2.
 The modelling objective is to construct an expected loss distribution for the Bank's land Property Risk and freehold property portfolio via 12 month Expected Loss and Unexpected Loss estimates at the 99.9% percentile.
 The derived value is then shocked against the Bank's net book value of own land and freehold property.
-The daily market value of the Hold to Collect and Sell (HTCS) portfolio is determined by their current yields where changes in the observed yield reflect, amongst other factors, current market perceptions of the credit quality of a bond.
-To define potential future volatility, the Bank has calibrated historical observed credit spread movements as a reference point for potential future sources of risk in the portfolio.
-Given that, historically, the Group's HTCS bond portfolio consisted of Irish sovereigns Credit Spread and the going forward target HTCS portfolio duration was 3 years, the approved CSR Risk (CSR) methodology takes the German 3 year bond price as the risk free rate and measures the spread against the equivalent 3 Year Irish bond over an 8 year historic period.
-Daily observations of the 1 month change in spread are used to determine the adverse shock factor using a 99% Confidence Interval.
-A one month observation is used as it reflects the period of time it would take the Group to exit its bond position.
-However, as of 31st December 2021, the Bank held no HTCS bonds and has no current exposure to CSR.
+Pillar 1 The Group follows the standardised approach to calculate the Operational Risk Capital for Pillar 1.
+Based on this approach, operational risk capital is a direct multiple of gross income and uses a 'beta factor' (prescribed by regulation) differentiated by business line to determine capital requirements from gross income.
+Operational For Pillar 2 Scenario analysis is used to assess and quantify the potential impact of the & IT Risk most material Operational and Information Technology risks to which the Group is, or may be, exposed.
+Scenario analysis involves performing a 'deep-dive' into low frequency, high impact risk events with appropriate members of the business to driveout estimates of impact and likelihood.
+Estimates of the expected frequency of a given scenario event, together with severity estimates, provide inputs to a statistical model which calculates an assessment of the Operational Risk Pillar 2 capital charge at a confidence level of 99.9%.